 Additionally, the Gold American Buffalo of the 21st century has enjoyed immense popularity since its initial release, thanks in part to periodically enforced limited mintage figures and its title as the U.S. Mint’s first 24-karat gold coin produced for the public.
 This high-demand coupled with the impressive growth in gold prices since the coin’s release has so far allowed the Gold Buffalo to enjoy substantial value since it was originally minted.

 In addition to this year’s Proof coin release, there are a variety of opportunities to invest in Buffalo coins.
 Not only does the Mint produce an annual bullion version of the coin in addition to its proofs, but there have also been several special issues of the Gold Buffalo over the years.
 In 2008, the Mint released fractional denominations of the Buffalo, while in 2013, a special Reverse Proof version was issued to celebrate the design’s 100th anniversary.
-Investors can even expand their Buffalo portfolios beyond gold with a one-ounce copper round bearing the famed design.
+Investors can even expand their Buffalo portfolios beyond gold with silver rounds bearing the famed design.
 The United States Gold Bureau is also proud to offer a variety of Gold Buffalo sets and date runs to fit our clients’ unique investment needs!

 Ready to get your hands on this American treasure?
 Give our team of Precious Metals Experts a call today at (800) 775-3504 and stay tuned for more news on the 2019 Gold American Buffalo Proof issues soon!